 In 2016, customer-obsessed leaders will leapfrog their competition, and we will see a shift as firms seek to grow revenue and transform customer experiences.
 Insight will become a key competitive weapon, as firms move beyond big data and solve problems with data driven thinking.

-Shift No. 1: Data and analytics energy will continue drive incremental improvement
+Shift #1 – Data and analytics energy will continue drive incremental improvement

 In 2016, the energy around data-driven investments will continue to elevate the importance of data and create incremental improvement in business performance.
 In 2016, Forrester predicts:

-Shift No. 2: Data science and real-time analytics will collapse the insights time-to-market.
+Shift #2 – Data science and real-time analytics will collapse the insights time-to-market.

 The trending of data science and real-time data capture and analytics will continue to close the gaps between data, insight and action.
 In 2016, Forrester predicts:

-Shift No. 3: Connecting insight to action will only be a little less difficult.
+Shift #3 – Connecting insight to action will only be a little less difficult.

-I provide more context, proof points and make recommendations in my report – Predictions 2016: The Path From Data To Action For Technologists.
+I provide more context, proof points and make recommendations in my report – Predictions 2016: Turn Data Into Insights And Action.